Key advice when making a medical negligence claim

 Some claimants choose to use the independent mediation service known as NHS Resolution (formerly NHS Litigation Authority).
 This service can offer an alternative route to legal action.
 Approaching NHS Resolution does not prevent you from taking subsequent legal action if you are unhappy with the NHS Resolution outcome.

-How can a medical negligence solicitor help you?
+How can a medical negligence solicitor help me?

-Your solicitor will handle your case from the free initial consultation, through to the settlement of your claim.
-Your solicitor will negotiate the best possible compensation settlement with the NHS trust, GP, or private hospital responsible for your injury.
+Your solicitor will handle your case from the free initial consultation to the final settlement, negotiating the best compensation with the NHS trust, GP, or private hospital responsible for your injury.
+They will gather evidence, assess what happened, and calculate the compensation you can claim based on your injuries, lost earnings, and expenses.

-• get interim payments in advance of your final compensation settlement
+• Obtain interim payments before the final settlement

-• secure funding for your treatment and other costs
+• Secure funding for treatment and other costs

-• obtain financial support while you are unable to work.
+• Provide financial support while you are unable to work

-• access treatments and therapies not always available on the NHS
+• Arrange treatments not available on the NHS

 The length of time needed to secure compensation for a medical negligence claim will vary.